damianhakert/damianhakert.github.io/source/_posts/yyyy-mm-dd-setting-up-gitlab-ci-for-ios-projects.md

 $ git remote add origin git@gitlab.com:<username>/<project>.git
 ```

 The final step here is to [install xcpretty](https://github.com/supermarin/xcpretty).
-When Xcode builds and tests your project, xcpretty will transform it into something more readable for you.
+When Xcode builds and tests your project, xcpretty will transform the output into something more readable for you.

 # Installing and registering the GitLab Runner